 Partnership income or loss is computed without taking into account any deductions for CEE renounced to it in respect of any Flow-Through Shares owned by the Partnership.
 Rather, CEE is allocated directly to the Limited Partners in computing their income, as described in more detail below under the heading "Canadian Exploration Expense".
 The Partnership's income will include taxable capital gains realized by the Partnership on a disposition of Flow-Through Shares.
-For this purpose, the Partnership's adjusted cost base of its Flow-Through Shares is deemed to be nil under the Tax Act, with the result that the Partnership's capital gain realized on any such disposition should equal its proceeds of disposition of the Flow-Through Shares are not capital property, the full gain would be included in the Partnership's income.
+For this purpose, the Partnership's adjusted cost base of its Flow-Through Shares is deemed to be nil under the Tax Act, with the result that the Partnership's capital gain realized on any such disposition should equal its proceeds of disposition of the Flow-Through Shares net of any reasonable costs of disposition.
+If the CRA were to successfully assert the Flow-Through Shares are not capital property, the full gain would be included in the Partnership's income.
 The income of the Partnership will include any interest earned on funds held by the Partnership prior to (or following) its investment in Flow-Through Shares.